Use non-obvious answers to security questions

 3) Recovery codes:

-- Recovery codes are effectively a secondary (long and complex) password that you keep securely locked up (in the care of your solicitor for example) and use to reset your main password.
+- Recovery codes are effectively a secondary password that you keep securely locked away (in the care of your solicitor for example) and use to reset your main password.

 - You must make sure you look after this code and treat it at least as securely as you would any other password.